iCosmosNeuroverse/iC0nstruct/README.md

 ## Another Weekend Day 3 - Your own car design!!!

 1. You will essentially free design your car concept, by following guide from (2), but deviating or creating custom shapes according to your vision.
+In my case, I followed similar guide, but instead of replicating, on my 1st try, since I was on a rush, I just created the shape I envisioned , while using the guide as a methodological toolkit.
+However, it can be easier if you replicated a model first, then later tried to create your own using the same or similar methodology.
 2. Note: Before you do (1), you can optionally do a basic sketch.
 It's fine if you can't draw too well, I can provide guidelines for basic ideas, or help you do an initial sketch.
 3. Please post your replication to your social media with the tag #iC0nstruct course, I created this custom car design with no prior experience!
 You can also link to [this repository](https://github.com/iCosmosNeuroverse/iC0nstruct/) as well to help others gain the pleasure of car design.
 4. Over time you can choose to either retouch this design or create an entirely new one.
+5. Note: On your first try, you may not actually finish in one day.
+It may stretch to some hours after this day depending on your free time and desire.

 Done, and probably in only 3 weekends or so!
 Hopefully you're empowered with using your hands to create a car design!
 ======